moj3ve/StopItWithTheCoins/README.md

-# RedditNoGetCoinsButton
+# StopItWithTheCoins
-Tweak | Hides the new "get coins" button in the search bar in the official Reddit app.
+Tweak | Hides the "get coins" button in the search bar and awarded comment highlights in the official Reddit app.